martinda/ivy-transitive-dep-study/level2/README.md

-Level 1
+Level 2
 ===

 This project is part of the ivy transitive dependency demo.
-It has no dependency.
-Publish the artifacts with:
+It has one dependency: `level1`

 ```
 ./publish